arkency/posts/posts/2023-09-12-six-ways-to-prevent-a-monkey-patch-drift-from-the-original-code.md

 ### No checksum for the added benefit of seeing actual implementation changes

 In Ruby standard library we may also find `Ripper`, a [Ruby script parser](https://ruby-doc.org/stdlib-3.0.0/libdoc/ripper/rdoc/Ripper.html).
 It parses the code into a [symbolic expression tree](https://en.wikipedia.org/wiki/S-expression).
-Unfortunately this too containts line and column information in the output.
-Perhaps with some additional post-processing step we could get rid of it.
-I prefer comparing s-expressions to checksums — on failure the test framework has a chance to show differences in the syntax tree.
+Unfortunately this too contains line and column information in the output.
+Perhaps with some additional post-processing step, we could get rid of it.
+I prefer comparing s-expressions to checksums — the test framework has a chance to show differences in the compared syntax trees.
 Which is a nice bonus!

 ```ruby
 # spec/models/user_spec.rb